-• ST7789 is an IPS display module, 2 inch diagonal, 240×320 resolution, with an embedded ST7789V controller, in-built 3V3 voltage regulator and supports SPI interfacing.
+- ST7789 is an IPS display module, 2-inch diagonal, 240×320 resolution, with an embedded ST7789V controller, an in-built 3V3 voltage regulator and supports SPI interfacing.
 ST7789 can be very conveniently used to draw basic geometric shapes and display coloured text or pictures in portrait/landscape mode.

 Explore more about ESP8266: NodeMCU interfaced with RFID Reader

 ESP8266 sends 16-bit RGB565 format data via its MOSI pin to ST7789 every 2 clock cycles.
-This data contains 5-bit red value followed by 6-bit green value, followed by 5-bit bits blue value of a single pixel to be displayed.
+This data contains a 5-bit red value, followed by a 6-bit green value, followed by a 5-bit blue value of a single pixel to be displayed.
 After the successful reception of data, the embedded ST7789V controller of ST7789 refers to its 65k colours look-up table and maps each pixel on the display in order to re-create the desired geometric shape/text/image on the ST7789 IPS module.

-Furthermore, TFT eSPI library which is Arduino IDE/ESP8266/ST7789V compatible is utilised in programming to enhance the speed and reduce lag in the display.
+Furthermore, the TFT eSPI library, which is Arduino IDE/ESP8266/ST7789V compatible, is utilised in programming to enhance the speed and reduce lag in the display.

-Our aim of this DIY E-Project is to display images in portrait mode followed by a text indicating the type of each image namely calligraphy, animated and an HD photo on ST7789 IPS module.
+Our aim of this DIY E-Project is to display images in portrait mode, followed by a text indicating the type of each image, namely calligraphy, animated and an HD photo on the ST7789 IPS module.
 Take a look at the images which have been selected to be displayed:-

 E-COMPONENTS